efficientgo/tools/README.md

 //
 // 	func <...>(...) (err error) {
 //  	...
-//  	defer errcapture.Close(&err, closer, "log format message")
+//  	defer errcapture.Do(&err, closer.Close, "log format message")
 //
 // 		...
 // 	}
 //
-//If closer returns error, `errcapture.Close` will capture it, add to input error if not nil and return by argument.
+// If Close returns error, `errcapture.Do` will capture it, add to input error if not nil and return by argument.
 //
 // The errcapture.ExhaustClose function provide the same functionality but takes an io.ReadCloser and exhausts the whole
 // reader before closing.
 This is useful when trying to use http keep-alive connections because for the same connection